msdpalam/realtimestockprediction/README.md

 ![Architecture diagram explained in the next paragraph.](media/architecture-mdw.png "Architecture Diagram")

-This walk through leverages the lambda architecture pattern, to handle the ingestion, processing, and analysis of data.
+Our solution leverages the lambda architecture pattern, to handle the ingestion, processing, and analysis of data.
 We will explore:

 * Batch processing of big data sources at rest.
 * Real-time processing of big data in motion.